 I’m a huge coffee fan and love to try different kinds of coffee drinks

-Espresso and lightly heated milk make a straightforward but delectable combination that produces a robust and rich flavor ideal for coffee enthusiasts who prefer a strong but well-balanced beverage.
+In Cortado, Espresso and lightly heated milk make a straightforward but delectable combination that produces a robust and rich flavor ideal for coffee enthusiasts who prefer a strong but well-balanced beverage.

 Cortado is a superb choice for a midday pick-me-up or as a morning treat because the tiny serving size lets you fully savor the flavor without feeling overwhelmed.